qmk/qmk_firmware/keyboards/keychron/q2/ansi_encoder/keymaps/mkillewald/readme.md

 - Removes redundant lighting and NKRO keycodes from Fn1 layer (they remain on Fn2 layer)

-- Fn1+Q in Mac mode will lock and sleep display

 - Mac mode
+    - Fn1+Q will lock and sleep display
     - Fn1+< sets my secondary display to 0° rotation
     - Fn1+> sets my secondary display to 90° rotation